 I am writing to you to first and foremost thank Berkeley City Parks for investing resources into the vegetation management activities in the DAWN project site that appear to have begun last week at Chavez Park.
 As you are aware, the DAWN project is a hallmark native plant installation in the East Bay and represents one of the first organized native plant installation projects in the state of California.
 The site has persisted remarkably well for over 30 years with scores of native shrubs and trees still to be found.

-Specifically, I have the following concerns regarding management of the DAWN area:
+Specifically, I have the following concerns regarding management of the Native Plant Area:

 3. Inadvertent loss of original DAWN project native plantings through maintenance work.
 Several California sage shrubs as well as Ceanothus, purple sage, coyote bush, and Channel Island-endemic buckwheat shrubs grown along the middle trail.
 They are botanical highlights that also attract wildlife and pollinators.
 These shrubs go dormant in the summer and may appear dead.
 They are at risk of being removed by maintenance operations that are not aware of them.
 A few shrubs may have already been lost by trail widening.